 Pros and Cons of Headphones

-Headphones feature larger drivers - from 40 mm to 50 vs. 7 mm to 15 mm of the earbuds.
+Headphones feature larger drivers - from 40 mm to 50 vs. 7 mm to 15 mm of the earbuds or earphones.
 Thus, they deliver deeper and meantime softer bass and steadier performance in the overall audio cycle, from the lows to the highs.
 Music in headphones sounds more voluminous.
 It gives the feeling of total immersion into music.
 You can better catch the tiniest tones and assess the width of musical mix.

 Earbuds vs headphones process differently the ambient noise.
 Hence, there are passive noise cancellation and active noise cancellation.
 The technology identifies the ambient sounds outside and transforms the stage of the sound waves.
 The latter block them out.
 Headphones use mostly active noise cancellation, which means they do not let any external noise creep into your listening experience.
 (In the following chapters, we’ll see why it’s beneficial for working out but not for running.)

 High-quality headphones contain soft cushions made from premium materials.
 They are supposed to provide a tight but comfortable seal.
 After wearing them for a few hours, there shouldn’t be any sore ears or head fatigue.

 Headphones are obviously bulkier.
 Although a lot of headphones are compact and foldable, yet they cannot compete with earphones whose carrying case fits any pocket.
 However, it also depends on where exactly you’re going to wear them, which brings us to the next point.